kkholodilin/Test_HE/07-Policy.md

 ## Evolution of restrictive housing policies worldwide

-In this section, we discuss the worldwide evolution of restrictive housing market regulations between 1910 and 2018.
+In this section, we discuss the worldwide evolution of restrictive housing market regulations between 1910 and 2020.
 These are measured using indices developed and thoroughly described in @Kholodilin_2020_database and @Kholodilin_Weber_2018.
+Detailed documentation and data can be found here: https://rpubs.com/Konstantin_Xo/RHMR.

 Regulation intensity measures are based on the textual summaries of legal acts, which are then mapped into numeric values.
 Using a set of questions concerning the restrictions imposed on the rental housing, binary variables are constructed that equal one, if regulation is more stringent, and zero, otherwise:
 \[